apigee/openbank/docs-src/docs.md

 ```
 export APIGEE_USER=someone@example.com
-export APIGEE_PASS=password
+export APIGEE_PASS="password"
 export APIGEE_ORG=orgname
 export APIGEE_ENV=test
 ```

 #### Environment

 - Create an Encrypted Key Value Map with Mgmt API Credentials.
 This will be used for Dynamic App registration.
+For development purposes, you can use your own credentials, but in production please create a specific Apigee account for this.

 |   |  |
 |---|---|